uxbystefan/Quad-Design-System/README.md

 🚀 Version
 v0.2 — Core Components Release

-This version dramatically expands the system's utility by introducing the most foundational interactive elements and the first steps toward a full responsive layout system.
+This version focuses on delivering the most foundational interactive elements to enable rapid development of basic UIs.

 New in v0.2:

-🔘 Interactive Elements: Comprehensive Button and Input components (including various states, sizes, and styles).
+🔘 Buttons: Comprehensive Button components covering various states (e.g., primary, secondary, disabled, loading), sizes, and styles.

-📐 Responsive Layout: A modular, customizable Grid System to handle complex and responsive screen layouts.
+⌨️ Inputs: Robust Input components for text, password, and other common form fields, ensuring consistency and accessibility.

-✨ Iconography: Initial integration of an essential Icon Set to support core actions and navigation.
+✨ Iconography: Initial integration of an essential Icon Set to support core actions and navigation within components.

-🔄 Component Foundation: CSS and initial Vue component implementations for the new elements.
+🔄 Component Foundation: CSS and initial Vue component implementations for the new interactive elements.

 Status (v0.1 Foundations)
 ✅ Core color palette (light & dark mode support)